Research Use Only

 Comparison

-Retatrutide vs semaglutide, the active compound in Ozempic and Wegovy.
-Compare receptor profile, phase 2 vs STEP-1 weight-loss data, and what the difference means for in vitro research.
+Retatrutide vs semaglutide, the compound in Ozempic and Wegovy.
+Receptor profile, phase 2 vs STEP-1 data, and what the difference means for research.

 NorexBio Research Team·20 May 2026·8 min read